Great Bakersfield Fire of 1889: Reconstruction

 After the fire, the Fresno Expositor predicted that the citizens of Bakersfield would not rebuild, and simply drift away.
 The prediction was understandable.
 The town did not have direct rail access.
 The Southern Pacific Railroad was constructed to the east, through Sumner.
-With the importance of the railroad, it was believable that Sumner would become the dominate town.
+With the importance of the railroad, it was believable that Sumner would become the dominant town.

 The city leaders would act in a completely opposite direction than the Fresno newspaper predicted.
 Instead of moving away, they started planning a town three or four times bigger than the one which was destroyed.
 In 1890, the town had a population of 2,626, but the new town was planned to support a population of 10,000 - 15,000 people.

 With this attitude, most of the buildings were rebuilt larger and grander than the previous.
 Most were constructed out of brick with an ornate and decorative style.
 The look of the town had been transformed from a frontier style, to a metropolitan style.
 The finest was the Southern Hotel, which cost $110,000 (over $3.25 Million in 2023 dollars) to construct.
 The hotel was three stories tall and contained 84 rooms.
 All of the rooms were equipped with hot and cold running water and gas.
 Designed for a city 10 times the size of Bakersfield, it was considered a rival to the finest hotels in San Francisco.

 The city leaders planned for a population of 10,000-15,000 people.
 By the 1900 census, the city had grown to 4,836, an 84% increase.
 With the construction of the San Francisco and San Joaquin Valley Railroad through Bakersfield in 1898, and the discovery of oil in 1899, Bakersfield grew to a population of 12,727 in the 1910 census (a 163% increase).
 By comparison, in the 2010 census, Bakersfield had a population of 347,483.